-Jon Kessler.
-If Mr. Kessler's engagement is terminated by us other than for a breach, Healthcharge Inc. would be entitled to a severance payment equal to \$250,000, payable in 12 equal monthly installments.
-Our independent contractor agreement with Healthcharge Inc. subjects Mr. Kessler to customary confidentiality restrictions that apply while he is retained by us and indefinitely thereafter, and provides that while providing services for us and for a period of one-year thereafter, he will be subject to a non-solicit of our employees and customers.
+his employment and indefinitely thereafter, and provides that while providing services for us and for a period of one-year thereafter, he will be subject to a non-solicit of our employees and customers.
 In addition, Mr. Kessler is subject to a non-compete while providing services for us and for one year following the termination of the independent contractor agreement (other than due to a breach by us).
-The independent contractor agreement also includes a mutual non-disparagement provision.
+Mr. Kessler's agreement also includes a mutual non-disparagement provision.